|Born||in Elaine, Arkansas, USA|

 Ronnie Hawkins came into Levon Helm's life in 1957.
 A charismatic entertainer and front-man, Hawkins was gathering musicians to tour Canada, where the shows and money were steady.
 He had a sharp eye for talent.
 He needed a drummer and Levon fit the bill.
 Fulfilling a promise to Nell and Diamond to finish high school, Levon joined Ronnie and his "Hawks" on the road.
 The young Arkansas farm boy, once a tractor driving champion, found himself driving Hawkins' Cadillac to gigs, happily aware that all the unknown adventures of rock and roll would soon be his destiny.

 In 1959 Ronnie got The Hawks signed to Roulette Records.
-They had two hits, "Forty Days" and "Mary Lou", sold 750,000 copies and appeared on Dick Clark's New American Bandstand 1965 (1952).
+They had two hits, "Forty Days" and "Mary Lou", sold 750,000 copies and appeared on Dick Clark's American Bandstand (1952).
 Hawkins and Helm recruited four more talented Canadian musicians in the early 1960s--Richard Manuel, Rick Danko, Garth Hudson and Robbie Robertson.
 Under Ronnie's tutelage they would often perform until midnight and rehearse until four in the morning.
 Other bands began emulating their style; now they were the ones to watch and learn from.

 Eventually the students surpassed their teacher.
 Weary of Ronnie's strict regulations and eager to expand their own musical interests, the five decided to break from Hawkins.
 They called themselves "Levon and the Hawks."